Seneca-BSA/bsa/docs/seh500/lab3.md

         b       stop                @ jump back label stop to form a loop
     </pre><hr/>

-1. Execute the code above, pay attention the what is happening in each register and record the PSR flags after each arthemetic instruction and submit it as part of the post lab.
+1. Execute the code above, pay attention to what is happening in each register then record the PSR flags after each arithmetic instruction and submit it as part of the post lab.

 1. Another example with variables and shifting.
-Although variables cannot be declared in the high level way of programming, it is possible to tell the assembler to automatically assign an address with a label and always reference to it using such label.
+Although variables cannot be declared in the high-level way of programming, it is possible to tell the assembler to automatically assign an address with a label and always reference it using the same label.
 Replace the code within the file with the following:

     <hr/><pre>
     .syntax unified             @ unified syntax used